lemonied/lemonied.github.io/README.md

 # or
 yarn pkgs:build && yarn build && yarn export
 ```
-and then, all static files will be generated to `out` directory
+And then, all static files will be generated to `out` directory